peacepeacecreation/peacepeacecreation/README.md

 ### Hi, I'm Martyn 👋

 Software developer, 9 years in.
 Learning in public — building an ML engineering path openly on GitHub.
-Based in Ukraine.

 ---